-Performance Marketing is an ongoing technical, by-the-number’s process with near immediate performance feedback.
+Performance Marketing is an ongoing technical, by-the-number’s process or marketing strategy with near immediate performance feedback.
 It can be scary as hell, because if your campaign does not work, you know it right away.
 It’s also an ongoing iterative process, rather than the get it perfect, launch it, and hope for the best approach of Brand Marketing.
 It’s a complete contradiction to the old promotional establishment.

 It’s not that Performance Marketing hasn’t been around a long time.
-Think catalog sales, direct mail letters, fliers, telephone sales, coupon books and such.
+Think catalogue sales, direct mail letters, fliers, telephone sales, coupon books and such.
 These pre-internet marketing tactics contributed to Direct Response Marketing being the ugly stepsister to Brand Marketing.

 However, if you like analysing data and refining the heck out of things, it can be great fun.
 I absolutely love it.
 Especially now that the internet has sped the whole process up from taking months to minutes.

-Performance Marketing is Not a Tactic
+Performance Marketing Is Not A Tactic

 Performance Marketing is an approach that can be applied to almost any promotional tactic.
 All that is required to make something Performance Marketing is a change in expectations.
 Add an offer, a call to action and a way to measure results and presto, it’s Performance Marketing.